Krasnyanskiy/spark-tasks/README.md

 # Overview

-`SparkTasks` is a simple solution for problems that we need to solve using `Apache Spark` on given Dataset.
+`SparkTasks` is a solution for various problems that we need to solve on given dataset using `Apache Spark`.

 ## Dataset (example)